minishift/minishift/README.md

   To verify the `oc` version, check the contents of the `~/.minishift/cache/oc` directory.

-For more information about interacting with OpenShift with the command-line interface and the Web console, see [Interacting with OpenShift](./docs/using.md#interacting-with-openshift)
+For more information about interacting with OpenShift with the command-line interface and the Web console, refer to the [Interacting with OpenShift](./docs/interacting-with-openshift.md) topic.

 <a name="deploying-a-sample-application"></a>
 ### Deploying a sample application